LaendleEnergy/LaendleEnergy.github.io/index.md

 - _Embedded_ (implemented by Lucas):
   Modem driver implementation, esp-idf mqtt<->modem interface evaluation
 - _Application BackEnd_:
-  Entering test data into productive system, implementation of API for measurements for a given time period, API for grouping and averaging of measurements (implemented by Dominik), implementation of account service (login, editing and saving user, editing and saving household data, deleting account), authentication (jwt token) (implemented by Bianca) and role-based authentication (implemented by Felix)
+  Entering test data into productive system, implementation of API for measurements for a given time period, API for grouping and averaging of measurements (implemented by Dominik), implementation of account service (login, register new household, retrieving, editing and saving user, retrieving, editing and saving household data, deleting household and user, retrieve/ add/ delete/ edit household member, add email address to household member), complete authentication with jwt tokens (implemented by Bianca)
 - _Application FrontEnd_:
-  Finalizing frontend-backend connection for tagging (implemented by Dominik), implementing frontend for account service (login, editing and saving user, editing and saving household data, deleting account) (implemented by Bianca)
+  Finalizing frontend-backend connection for tagging (implemented by Dominik), implementing frontend for account service (login, register new household, retrieving, editing and saving user, retrieving, editing and saving household data, deleting household and user, retrieve/ add/ delete/ edit household member, add email address to household member, authentication functionality) (implemented by Bianca), role-based view (implemented by Felix)

 ---